-Oracle on Demand operates Oracle version 11i, Oracle 10g database in a Linux operating system environment.
+Oracle on Demand operates Oracle versions 11 and R12, Oracle 11g database in a Linux operating system environment.
 Oracle uses a two-tier web-based infrastructure with a front-end Internet user interface and a database residing on the secure network.
 The application accesses the database IP to IP on a specified port that was defined in the Access Control List.
 Only select Internet Protocol (IP) addresses that are defined in the Access Control List are permitted to connect to the database IP.
 Internet access is via a 128-bit Secure Sockets Layer (SSL) encrypted connection.
 The application is compliant with Section 508 of the Rehabilitation Act Amendment for 1998 for Americans with Disabilities (ADA).
-Functions of Oracle include budget execution, general ledger, purchasing, accounts payable, accounts receivable, fixed assets, and manufacturing.
+Functions of Oracle include budget execution, general ledger, purchasing, accounts payable, accounts receivable, project accounting, fixed assets, and manufacturing.
 ARC also uses a report writer package called Discoverer that provides users with the ability to create their own ad hoc reports for query purposes.